vwkd/code-system/src/languages/rust/data type/generic.md

 ???

+- by default only for statically sized types
-implicitly has Sized trait bound can relax with ?Sized, needs to put behind pointer then
+- implicitly has `Sized` trait bound
+- can remove with special question mark prefix `?Sized`
+- beware: opt-out instead of opt-in ❗️